jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

 ### 3.7.3 Register Usage Conventions
 * Although only one procedure can be active at a given time, we must make sure that when one procedure (the caller) calls another (the callee), the callee does not overwrite some register value that the caller planned to use later.
-* Registers `%eax, %edx, and %ecx` are classified as **caller-save registers**.
+* Registers `%eax, %edx, and %ecx` are classified as **caller-save (volatile) registers**.
 When procedure Q is called by P, it can overwrite these registers without destroying any data required by P.
-* On the other hand, registers `%ebx, %esi, and %edi` are classified as **callee-save registers**.
+* On the other hand, registers `%ebx, %esi, and %edi` are classified as **callee-save (non-volatile) registers**.
 This means that Q must save the values of any of these registers on the stack before overwriting them, and restore them before returning.

 ### 3.7.4 Procedure Example
 ```c++